 3. Can Help Direct Your Life

-For me, I realised I needed to paint full time.
+In our normal lives, we don’t always give ourselves time to think and to allow the answers to come to us.
+The Camino gives us this time to reflect on our lives and the direction in which we are moving.
+I realized I needed to paint full-time.
 My passion for art and painting is as strong as my love for the Camino is.
 I want to be an artist that connects with people through my art.
-That’s why right now, I paint the Camino, for myself and for others.
-I love painting it and I really would love one day to paint and walk at the same time.
+That’s why right now, I paint the Camino for myself and for others.
+I love painting it, and I really would love to paint and walk one day at the same time.
 But for now, I’ll settle for painting people’s memories from photographs in vibrant and robust alcohol inks.
-Pilgrims have commissioned me to paint a favourite photograph and memory from the Camino so they can have something visual to see everyday that is almost as special as their Camino.
+Pilgrims have commissioned me to paint a favorite photograph and memory from the Camino so they can have something visual to see every day that is almost as special as their Camino.

 4. Food and Drink